Blasphemous libel: England and Wales

 In 1985, the Law Commission (England and Wales) published a report, Criminal Law: Offences against Religious and Public Worship, that concluded that the common law offences of blasphemy and blasphemous libel should be abolished without replacement.
 In England and Wales, the common law offence of blasphemous libel was abolished on 8 July 2008 by the Criminal Justice and Immigration Act 2008.
 The Racial and Religious Hatred Act 2006 created an offence of inciting hatred against a person on the grounds of their religion.

 Northern Ireland

 Blasphemous libel is an offence under the common law of Northern Ireland.

 Section 7 of the Libel Act 1843 creates a defence.

-See also the Criminal Libel Act 1819, the Libel Act 1792 and section 8 of the Law of Libel Amendment Act 1888.
+See also the Criminal Libel Act 1819, the Libel Act 1792 (32 Geo.
+3. c.
+60) and section 8 of the Law of Libel Amendment Act 1888.